Paramount Global (PARA) Shares Up Despite Recent Market Volatility

 PARA’s Market Performance

-PARA stock saw an increase of 1.94% in the past week, with a monthly gain of 12.80% and a quarterly increase of 12.69%.
-The volatility ratio for the week is 3.77%, and the volatility levels for the last 30 days are 3.93% for Paramount Global (PARA).
-The simple moving average for the last 20 days is 4.54% for PARA stock, with a simple moving average of 5.76% for the last 200 days.
+PARA stock saw an increase of 4.40% in the past week, with a monthly gain of 8.89% and a quarterly increase of 10.99%.
+The volatility ratio for the week is 3.48%, and the volatility levels for the last 30 days are 3.76% for Paramount Global (PARA).
+The simple moving average for the last 20 days is 3.74% for PARA’s stock, with a simple moving average of 5.76% for the last 200 days.

 Analysts’ Opinion of PARA